Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 - Northern Bus Terminal (Mo

-Weekend Market and Mo Chit BTS/Skytrain station.
-Also offers frequent
+Chatuchak Weekend Market and Mo Chit BTS/Skytrain station.
+Also offers

-services to Pattaya, similar in price and duration to Ekkamai.
-Can be
+frequent services to Pattaya, similar in price and duration to Ekkamai.

-Pattaya) on North Pattaya Road or the Jomtien Bus Terminal on
+Bus Terminal (North Pattaya) on North Pattaya Road or the Jomtien

-Can be arranged through hotels or travel agencies.
-Offers comfort and
+- Private Car/Driver: Can be arranged through hotels or travel agencies.

-For a slower, more scenic (and very budget-friendly) option:
+- By Train: For a slower, more scenic (and very

 - Depart from Hua Lamphong